siwu320/website-docs/en/aika.md

 - `!unban <username>` - Unban someone
 - `!restrict <username>` - Restrict someone
 - `!unrestrict <username>` - Unrestrict someone
-- `!fokabot reconnect` - Reconnect Aika if he's not on online users list anymore
+- `!fokabot reconnect` - Reconnect Aika if she's not on online users list anymore
 - `!alert <message>` - Send a notification to every user connected to bancho
 - `!alertuser  <username> <message>` - Send a notification to a specific user